mainwp/mainwp/readme.txt

 * Added: a new 'mainwp_disablemenuitems' hook

 = 3.4.4 - 12-4-17 =
-* Fixed: an issue with the Unfix function for the removed readme.html security issue
+* Fixed: An issue with the Unfix function for the removed readme.html security issue
-* Fixed: an issue with permissions for cookie files
+* Fixed: An issue with permissions for cookie files
-* Fixed: an issue with displaying site notes
+* Fixed: An issue with displaying site notes
 * Fixed: conflict with the SecuPress plugin
-* Fixed: an issue with auto installation of the extensions on specific server setups
+* Fixed: An issue with the auto-installation of the extensions on specific server setups
-* Added: support for the upcoming extension
+* Added: Support for the upcoming Extension
-* Added: the ability to search posts and pages by keyword in title and/or body
+* Added: The ability to search posts and pages by keyword in the title and/or body
 * Added: the mainwp_getallposts hook for fetching posts and pages
 * Added: the mainwp_updatescheck_disable_sendmail hook for disabling email notifications for available updates
-* Added: support for the WordPress proxy setting for curl requests
+* Added: Support for the WordPress proxy setting for curl requests
 * Added: WP Admin and Open action links to the Connection Status widget
 * Updated: individual site mode navigation layout
 * Updated: sort method on the Manage Plugins and Themes page
-* Updated: confirmation messages for performing update process
+* Updated: confirmation messages for performing the update process
 * Updated: various layout updates

 = 3.4.3 - 8-24-17 =
-* Fixed: an issue with saving Posts and Pages status
+* Fixed: An issue with saving Posts and Pages status
 * Fixed: multiple minor issues related to the Client Reports extension
-* Fixed: an issue with the Password field
+* Fixed: An issue with the Password field
-* Fixed: an issue with running updates on WP Engine hosted sites
+* Fixed: An issue with running updates on WP Engine hosted sites
 * Fixed: connection issue with WP Engine hosted sites
 * Added: Screen Options (show/hide columns) for the Manage Posts and Manage Pages pages
 * Added: the new 'mainwp_limit_updates_all' hook for the support of limiting the number of updates to be performed at once
 * Added: a new Advanced Options setting to force IPv4 usage
 * Added: a new Advanced Options setting to allow custom configuration for the OpenSSL.cnf
-* Added: a new WP CLI command to list all plugins and themes (for example: wp mainwp plugin --list-all and wp mainwp theme --list-all)
+* Added: a new WP CLI command to list all plugins and themes (for example wp mainwp plugin --list-all and wp mainwp theme --list-all)
-* Added: support for the new Yoast SEO features in the Manage Posts and Manage Pages table
+* Added: Support for the new Yoast SEO features in the Manage Posts and Manage Pages table
 * Added: pull request to allow 0 as a non-default value in the Import Sites feature - Thanks [viawest-davidsix](https://github.com/viawest-davidsix)
 * Added: pull request to fix incorrect changelog URLs and CSS classes - Thanks [Filoz](https://github.com/Filoz)
 * Added: new CSS classes for each table row in the Manage Sites table